When Van Halen Mounted a Disastrous Reunion With Sammy Hagar

 Watch Van Halen Perform 'It's About Time' in 2004

-"Ed and Al started playing me some music they had been working on, and it was just extremely inspiring," Hagar told the Minneapolis-St. Paul Star Tribune in the summer of 2004.
+Then came the announcement of a tour, which kicked off on June 11, 2004, at Greensboro, N.C.
+"Ed and Al started playing me some music they had been working on, and it was just extremely inspiring," Hagar told the Minneapolis-St. Paul Star Tribune that summer.
 "We said, 'Here's what we're gonna do: We're going to pretend like it never happened.
 We're gonna rise above it.'"

 "When we did the 2004 reunion, Eddie didn't even want me to be a part of that because he was so torqued up that I was buddies with Sammy," Anthony recalled in 2009.
 "Why can't I be buddies with Sammy and still play with Van Halen?
 With those guys, it was a cut-and-dried situation.
 You are in or you are out."